Step 1: Enter the Employee Names and Dates

 Since there’s a near-limitless number of ways of customizing your Excel schedule, you could easily spend a couple of hours tweaking everything.
 Keep things simple.

-If you're still planning on using Excel for your schedule, feel free to download our free Excel schedule, which will let you get started quickly and save time.
+If you're still planning on using Excel for your schedule, feel free to download our free work schedule Excel template, which will let you get started quickly and save time.

 Frequently Asked Questions